 Failing to provide a drink driving specimen is one of the most common enquiries we get.
 Normally it relates to failing to provide a breath test.
+This is a serious offence and the court have to disqualify you for a minimum of 12 months if you are found guilty.

 There are a number of reasons why you may not have been able to provide a specimen.
 Being arrested and taken to the police station is extremely stressful, this can make it more difficult to provide a sample.
 You may have a medical condition that gets worse under stress, you may even have a medical condition that you are not aware of.